Los Angeles Disability Discrimination Attorneys

 If you have a disability, and believe your employer has either failed to provide you with reasonable accommodations, or discriminated against you because of your disability, then you may have a state or federal cause of action against your employer.
-Consider discussing your situation with a Los Angeles disability discrimination lawyer from our firm during a free consultation.
+Consider discussing your situation with our Los Angeles disability discrimination attorneys during a free consultation.

 Below, we discuss disability discrimination in the workplace in California.